 A major part of these regulations are the notification requirements.
 Certain laws like the European Union’s General Data Protection Regulation require companies to report to their clients about the breach within a 72-hour window.

-The steps above should help you when a company gets hacked weather the storm immediately after and within a month of a cyber-attack.
+The steps above should help you and your company weather the storm immediately after and within a month of a cyber-attack.
 This 30-day timeline is actually shorter than the actual period that a threat statistically lies dormant within a system which is around 180 days.
 That’s half a year that companies could actually have spent in mounting credible and proactive defenses against these threats.

 Please call our hotline at +1 (888) 551-1531 or send us a message at email@example.com to get a free trial of Xcitium’s cybersecurity solutions today.